indygreg/PyOxidizer/docs/packed_resources.rst

    A ``u8`` defining the resource flavor immediately follows this byte.
 See the section below for valid resource flavors.

-   This field is deprecated in favor of the individual fields expressing presence of a resource type.
+   This field is deprecated in version 2 in favor of the individual fields expressing presence of a resource type.
+(See fields starting at ``0x16``.)

 ``0xff``
    End of resource entry.
 The next encountered ``u8`` in the index should